pseudolimonada/so2024/README.md

 # so2024
-Mobile Network Manager project for Operating Systems coruse
+Mobile Network Manager project for Operating Systems course